seanie12/mrqa/README.md

 ### Option 2: Download the original data

-- Download the data by running shell file.
-Then run the code.
+- Download the data by `running shell file`.
-- The preprocessed train data will be created before training.
-It will takes a lot of time.
+- Then run the code.
+Preprocessed train data will be created before training (It will takes quite a long time)

 ```bash
 $ cd data